Process

 Conceptualization & Creation-

-First begin with an original object.
+First we begin with an original object.
 Our original is either a natural, sculpted, or 3D printed object.
 Sometimes a combination of all 3 mediums.

-Mold & Pattern-
+Mould & Pattern-

 Cup & Sprue-